UBC-MOAD/docs/contributing.rst

 ..
-Copyright 2018-2021 The UBC EOAS MOAD Group
+Copyright 2018 – present by The UBC EOAS MOAD Group
 .. and The University of British Columbia
 ..
 ..
 Licensed under a Creative Commons Attribution 4.0 International License